About Us

 Ruth Faragher

-A woman with short dark hair and glasses takes a selfie indoors.
+Ruth with short dark hair and glasses takes a selfie indoors.
 She is wearing a colorful top, and sunlight is streaming through the windows behind her, creating a lens flare effect.

 Hi my name is Ruth Faragher.
 I’m 28 years old.
 I have been public speaking all the over the world.
 Last week I did world Down syndrome Congress committee.
 I’m proud myself.